easybuilders/easybuild-tutorial/docs/2025-LUST/3_Advanced/3_04_module_naming_schemes.md

 recommended versions.
 More experienced users could then leverage the "`module spider`" command to navigate the module hierarchy.

-On LUMI this would mean loading a default software stack, but due to the the default modules are currently loaded on LUMI this was not possible to accomplish without losing other functionality of the module tree.
+On LUMI this would mean loading a default software stack and toolchain module (if the scheme were fully hierarchical).
+However, CSC gave preference to a login environment that looks like that on a typical Cray system.

 ## Using a custom module naming scheme